doridori/Pilot/IntroPost.md

 ##A Note on Morter and Flow

 Morter and Flow is definitely a big part of the inspiration for Pilot and is created by developers a lot cleverer than me by a mile.
 The reason I did not use those two complementry libs to address the issues that are listed at the top of the post is down to one thing - I felt they were too complicated.
-People may laugh and think that I am a simpleton, which may be so!
-However whenever I started to read though the docs, example projects and some excellent blog posts on it (like [Using Flow & Mortar](https://realm.io/news/using-flow-mortar/) and [An Investigation into Flow and Mortar](https://www.bignerdranch.com/blog/an-investigation-into-flow-and-mortar/)) I always ended up feeling like there was too much congitive load to hook it all together.
+Whenever I started to read though the docs, example projects and some excellent blog posts on it (like [Using Flow & Mortar](https://realm.io/news/using-flow-mortar/) and [An Investigation into Flow and Mortar](https://www.bignerdranch.com/blog/an-investigation-into-flow-and-mortar/)) I always ended up feeling like there was too much congitive load to hook it all together.
 Plus, I like trying to solve a problem myself :p

 ##A Note on RxJava